Tanmay-Guha/Crop-Yield-Prediction-Dashboard/README.md

 ---

 ## 📜 License
-This project is open-source or educational & research use only and under the MIT License.
+This project is licensed under the MIT License.

 ---